Linixie1/PikaNetwork-internal-stats-API/README.md

 ### Option 1: Standalone Loader (Recommended)
 1. Download `cutie-loader.exe` from the latest release.
 2. Open `cutie-loader.exe` and launch your Minecraft client.
 (Doesn't matter which order you open them in; the loader will just sit in the background until MC is running).
-3. The loader will automatically unpack the internal DLL and inject it.
+3. The loader will automatically unpack the internal DLL and inject your in-game overlay.

 *Note: You don't need to be in a world to inject, and you can do whatever you want in-game while waiting.
 The injection takes about 30 seconds to stabilize, so just give it a moment.*